Springfield, Massachusetts Therapists

 When it comes to gender, nearly twice as many female students reported feelings of sadness and hopelessness as compared to males (41% vs. 21%).
 The percentage of female students with serious thoughts of suicide was also three times higher (15% vs. 5%).

 In light of these statistics, it is not surprising that mental health and substance abuse were identified as two of the top three health concerns in this community by the Mercy Medical Center Health Assessment’s survey respondents.

 Finding Mental Health Care in Springfield, Massachusetts

 Finding help for mental health issues and emotional problems should always be taken seriously as such conditions impact every aspect of an individual’s life including employment, education, and personal relationships.
 Many conditions can be managed with the appropriate therapy and medication, and individuals who receive care are often able to lead more productive and fulfilling lives.

 Springfield has several community-based and non-profit organizations offering mental, behavioral health, and substance abuse treatment and services to its residents.
 These facilities include:

 - CHD (Center for Human Development)

 - BHN (Behavioral Health Network)

 If you prefer to work with a private therapist or counselor, take a moment to review the providers in our directory.
-We feature only top rated professionals with stellar reputation as our goal is to help you find the right mental health care for yourself or a loved one.
-When choosing a care provider, remember to consider their specialization, reputation and feedback from past and current patients, as well as their appointment availability and fees.
+We feature only top-rated professionals with stellar reputations as our goal is to help you find the right mental health care for yourself or a loved one.
+When choosing a care provider, remember to consider their specialization, reputation, and feedback from past and current patients, as well as their appointment availability and fees.